 Graham Hoppe writes about culture and history with a focus on food and music.
 He is a graduate of the folklore program at the University of North Carolina at Chapel Hill.
 Gone Dollywood is his first book.
-Raised in Indianapolis, Indiana, Graham currently lives and works in Raleigh, North Carolina.
+Raised in Indianapolis, Graham currently lives and works in Raleigh, North Carolina.

 Listed in: Music · American Studies · Appalachian Studies